 The anxious-introverted personality type deliberately seeks to be alone and feels insecure and uncomfortable around many strangers.
-This anxiety is often present even when an anxious introvert is alone.
+This anxiousness is often present even when an anxious-introverted person is alone.
 People with this personality trait do not rely on their social skills.
 They are afraid of possible problems and ponder therefore often think about things and analyze each situation thoroughly before putting their plans into action.

 A reserved introvert is usually perceived by others as "reserved".
 Sometimes reserved introverts seem somewhat slow and ponderous to those around them.
 Decisive action is alien to them.
 They need a little more time to Making decisions.
 Often reserved-introverted personalities are convinced that many things in life are unattainable for them.
 Nevertheless, all tasks are completed with the utmost care and conscientiousness.